How To Volunteer Abroad - Volunteer Hacks

 Photo: @s_kat233 via Instagram

-Whether you want to save yourself from carrying around print-outs of flight bookings, or bulky translation dictionaries, don’t forget to download these Must Have Travel Apps before leaving home!
+Whether you want to save yourself from carrying around print-outs of flight bookings, or bulky translation dictionaries, don’t forget to download a collection of handy travel apps before leaving home!
 Mobile messaging apps like What’s App and Viber are awesome for keeping in touch with friends and family and sparing yourself a hefty mobile bill when you return home!

 Photo: @el_jarrrrboe via Instagram